Updated in September 2024 by Beth

 Elephants (as well as warthogs, monkeys and other animals) do wander around the town centre from time to time, and this is one of the unique joys of Victoria Falls Town.
 If you encounter an elephant, just give it space and respect.
 Don’t make any sudden movements, don’t make a loud noise, and don’t get too close.
 Just wait for the animal to move along, and then you can proceed on your way.

-Why not send a postcard to loved ones: there is a post office behind Elephant’s Walk shopping centre (it’s on Google Maps).
-In 2021, I received a postcard sent from Zim to UK in a couple of weeks.
+Why not send a postcard to loved ones?: there is a post office behind Elephant’s Walk shopping centre (it’s on Google Maps).

-Ensure you read my tips for using cash in Zimbabwe, as you might not be able to withdraw cash or use certain international bank cards in Zimbabwe.
+Ensure you read my tips for using cash in Zimbabwe, as you might not be able to use certain bank cards in Zimbabwe.

 There are loads of places to stay: See my list of Hotels and lodges in Victoria Falls which includes a link to a Google map showing accommodation in the area.
 Accommodation options range from backpackers lodges to B&Bs and exclusive hotels.
 Some of the hotels are very touristy to the extent of having African dancers greet you on arrival, whilst others are more down to earth.